 And yes, both Jerry and Joe were Jews.

-It should be noted that Philip Wylie did threaten sue for plagiarism in regards to Superman being similar to his Gladiator character.
+It should be noted that Philip Wylie did think about suing for plagiarism in regards to Superman being similar to his Gladiator character.
+He had decided against it when he found out the creators were making very little money from the character.
 For his own protection, Jerry insisted he never read the book.
 Sometimes his own stories on how he created Superman changed to protect himself legally.
 Over the years there have been some easily discredited scam artists insisting they had something to do with the creation of Superman.

 Behind the Scenes - Who was Lois Lane?